XRPLF/xrpl-dev-portal/content/concepts/tokens/paths.md

 The default path could be any of the following:

-* If the transaction is uses only one token (regardless of issuer), then the default path assumes the payment should ripple through the addresses involved.
+* If the transaction uses only one token (regardless of issuer), then the default path assumes the payment should ripple through the addresses involved.
 This path only works if those addresses are connected by trust lines.
     * If `SendMax` is omitted, or the `issuer` of the `SendMax` is the sender, the default path needs a trust line from the sending `Account` to the `issuer` of the destination `Amount` to work.
     * If the `SendMax` and `Amount` have different `issuer` values, and neither are the sender or receiver, the default path is probably not useful because it would need to ripple across a trust line between the two issuers.
 Ripple (the company) typically discourages issuers from trusting one another directly.
 * For cross-currency transactions, the default path uses the order book between the source currency (as specified in the `SendMax` field) and the destination currency (as specified in the `Amount` field).